 Does Homeowner's Insurance Cover Natural Disasters?

-Insurance is needed for any situation where damage or loss is likely to be too expensive to cover out-of-pocket.
-Standard homeowners' insurance policies cover the most common types of damage, like theft and fire damage, but natural disasters are typically not covered.
+Property insurance is needed for any situation where damage or loss of property is likely to be too expensive to cover out-of-pocket.
+Standard homeowners' insurance policies cover the most common types of damage to your home, like theft and fire, but natural disasters are typically not covered.

 When renting or buying a home, consider whether your new home is located in a high-risk area for any of the following natural disasters:

-It's wise to review your homeowners' insurance policy so you know what is and isn't covered.
+As a result of climate change, these natural disasters are even more likely to occur.
+If you're a property owner or renter, it is wise to review your homeowners' insurance policy and the type of coverage it provides.
 This article discusses how natural disasters are covered by homeowners' insurance.

 Living in High-Risk Areas

 Generally, natural disasters are not covered under a standard home insurance policy.
-Homeowners living in high-risk areas have the option of purchasing supplemental insurance to cover natural disasters.
-This specialty insurance will cost more because of the increased risk.
+Homeowners living in high-risk areas have the option of purchasing supplemental disaster insurance to cover natural disasters.
+This specialty insurance costs more because of the increased risk.

 Flood Protection Policies

-Standard homeowners' policies only cover flooding caused by plumbing failures, like leaking pipes.
-They specifically exclude flood damage from heavy rain, rivers or lakes overflowing their banks, coastal surges, or sneak waves.
+Standard homeowners' policies only cover flood risks caused by plumbing failures, like leaking pipes.
+They specifically exclude flood damage from heavy rain, rivers or lakes overflowing their banks, coastal surges, or sneaker waves.

-If you live in an area where floods are frequent, you can purchase a special flood protection policy.
+If you live in a flood zone, you can purchase a separate policy for flood protection.
 In 1968, Congress created the National Flood Insurance Program (NFIP).
-It allows homeowners in flood-prone areas to buy flood insurance through private insurance companies, backed by the U.S. government.
+It allows homeowners in flood-prone areas to buy flood insurance through private insurance companies, backed by the Federal Emergency Management Agency (FEMA).

-The cost of NFIP flood insurance coverage is tied to measures your community has taken to reduce the risk of flood damage.
-To learn more, see National Flood Insurance Program Summary of Coverage [PDF].
+The cost of NFIP flood insurance coverage depends on the measures your community has taken to reduce the risk of flood damage.
+To learn more, see the National Flood Insurance Program Summary of Coverage.

-Even if you don't live in a flood-prone area, you may want flood coverage.
+Even if you don't live in a flood zone, you may want flood coverage.
 Some lenders require it.

 Storm Coverage: Hurricanes and Tornadoes